XxJesusisKingxX/BudgetBolt/README.md

 ## Conclusion

-"BudgetBolt" empowers users to take control of their finances effortlessly, providing a convenient way to manage and optimize their financial well-being.
+"FinTrackHub" empowers users to take control of their finances effortlessly, providing a convenient way to manage and optimize their financial well-being.
 Whether you're saving for a big purchase, managing everyday expenses, or simply seeking financial clarity, our application is your ultimate financial companion.
 Start your journey to financial success today!